Newcastle United Supporters Trust: Roadshows

 NUST holds regular meetings in pubs and social clubs throughout the North East of England.
 The meetings are open to both NUST members and non-members and allow committee members to inform and update Newcastle United supporters with the latest trust developments.
 The roadshows are also partly social events with quizzes and regular guest speakers, ex-Newcastle player John Anderson and local journalist, John Gibson of the Evening Chronicle.

 Local Achievers

 In October 2009, NUST launched its 'Local Achievers' scheme, in conjunction with the Evening Chronicle.
 The scheme rewards people in the local community, who have been nominated by Newcastle fans with tickets to Newcastle United home games.
 Examples of local achievers include three teenagers who formed their own junior Newcastle United supporters club, charity fundraisers, and a youth football coach.

 Newsletters

-Trust members now receive a monthly newsletter called NUST News updating them with the main news concerning the trust.
-The majority of members receive this in the form of an e-mail, although those without e-mail addresses receive a hard copy.
+Trust members now receive a monthly newsletter via email updating them with the main news concerning the trust.